G-DV2XXFVJ0X

 About Mark Luff

+I love Counseling because I love freedom.
 This value orients most areas of my life.
-The freedom to make decisions according to my values, choose how and with whom I spend my time and the freedom to adapt to new situations.
-And I love watching it unfold for others in the counseling process.
-You experience freedom, sometimes for the first time.
+The freedom to make decisions according to my values, choose how and with whom I spend my time and the freedom to adapt as situations arise.
+And I love watching freedom unfold for others.
+In the counseling process, you experience freedom, sometimes for the first time.
 Freedom from obstacles that prevent you from pursuing your goals.
 Freedom from the pain of traumatic memories.
 Freedom from walls that sever your relationships.

 As we openly approach this journey together…